br-data/rag-tools-library/docs/source/index.rst

 Basic Usage
 -----------

-First we choose which LLM we want to use by initiating the LLM class with a value from the LLMConfig enum.
+Choose the language model (LLM) you want by initiating the LLM class with a value from the LLMConfig enum.

 All LLMs from brdata-rag-tools are connected via an API.
 The library serves as a wrapper to make the models more easily accessible.